bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/labs/exercise-09.md

 # Post-Lab, AKA  What To Turn In

-* A report of your completed assignment, submitted in Moodle as a pdf
+* A report of your completed assignment, submitted in Moodle as a pdf.
+For more Information on the report see [the Labs and Exercises page](../).
-* Your BlueJ project as a zip file
+  * For the tests you need to record what worked, what didn't, and perhaps make an occasional screenshot.

-- For the tests you need to record what worked, what didn't, and perhaps make an occasional screenshot.
+* Your BlueJ project as a zip file.

 Lab assignments are due on the day before the next lab at 22:00.